jbastide/elmacho/README.md

 # elmacho
 A tool to work with PDF packing list data and flat files from hand scanners in order to facilitate product intake at a warehouse.

 I'm witholding the packing lists and varer.dat file.
-I'll add file descriptions, thoough, for people who are interested.
+I'll add file descriptions, though, for people who are interested in what the data looks like.

-This code works, but you'll want to adapt it to your own use.
+This code works, (I'd consider it proof of concept right now) but you'll want to adapt it to your own use.

-The reason I wrote it was that we hand scanners (barcode readers), but we were still counting items manually when receiving shipments in the warehouse.
+The reason I wrote it was that we had hand scanners (barcode readers), but we were still counting items manually when receiving shipments in the warehouse.
 I wondered why, asked around, and found out that 'it's just how we do things around here.'